-It’s frustrating, to say the least, to find that your favorite piece of furniture is also your cat’s favourite scratching post, but what might seem like a bad habit is essential for maintaining your cats mental and physical health.
+It’s frustrating to find that your favourite piece of furniture is also your cat’s favourite scratching post, but what might seem like a bad habit is essential for maintaining your cats mental and physical health.

 This behaviour is not limited to indoor environments, and serves an even more practical purpose outside, in the comfort of their outdoor enclosure.
 Scratching releases a scent from glands in the paw pads which lets a cat mark its territory.
 At the same time leaving claw marks in tree trunks and outdoor fences serves as a visual reminder that this territory is already occupied.